Wednesday, 31 May 2023

 It was quite an amazing place and smelled very strongly of sheep

-A few cute kids
+A few cute kids came to say hello and beg for food

-That stone structure topped with branches beside the cave is the shepherds hut
+That stone structure topped with branches beside the cave is the shepherds' hut

 Our drivers and guide served us

-The cave was huge
+The cave was mammoth

 The donkey got the leftover lettuce